richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The Area Director

-Each Working Group is assigned a responsible Area Director (AD).
-The AD can assist the WG chair in assessing consensus and executing process.
+Each Working Group is assigned a single responsible Area Director (AD).
+The AD can
+assist the WG chair in assessing consensus and executing process.
 The AD also reviews documents after the WG has approved them and, when satisfied, the AD